Here’s another Award-Winning Course from Explore the Great Outdoors, Winners of the Best Woodland Courses 2019.

 All tools and materials are provided and no previous experience necessary.

-The kettle is always on for hot drinks, which we will provide along with cakes and biscuits.
-Don't forget to bring a packed lunch.
+The kettle is always on for hot drinks, which we will provide along biscuits.

 This craft course provider has been awarded Gold status for receiving 10 or more 5 star ratings from previous students.